 - Emotional distress

 The medical malpractice claims process can often be confusing.
-Many victims hesitate to call a lawyer for help because they’re intimidated and uncertain.
+Many victims hesitate to call a law firm for help because they’re intimidated and uncertain.
 Calling Loncar Lyon Jenkins, however, will allow you to focus on your recovery while we fight for fair compensation.

-With this in mind, we have addressed some of the most frequently asked questions surrounding medical malpractice claims in Dallas below.
+Below, we have addressed some of the most frequently asked questions surrounding medical malpractice claims in Dallas.
 If you have further questions, we can discuss them during your free consultation.

 What Is Informed Consent?

-Before you can receive medical treatment or care, your healthcare providers are required to inform you of the side effects and risks.
-Once you have given your consent for medical treatment or care, this is referred to as informed consent.
+Before receiving medical treatment or care, your healthcare providers must inform you of the side effects and risks.
+Once you have consented to medical treatment or care, this is referred to as informed consent.

 This matters in medical malpractice cases, as healthcare providers often attempt to hide their medical mistakes behind informed consent.
-Your attorney will need to carefully examine the treatment you receive, your medical condition, and other factors to determine whether your injury or illness was caused by the risks and side effects associated with your treatment.
+Your attorney will need to carefully examine the treatment you receive, your medical condition, and other factors to determine whether your injury or illness resulted from the risks and side effects associated with your treatment.

-If you are hoping to move forward with a medical malpractice lawsuit in Texas, you must act quickly.
-The statute of limitations only allows for a maximum of two years to pass before you lose the opportunity to file your lawsuit (Texas Civil Practice and Remedies Code § 16.003).
+If you hope to move forward with a medical malpractice lawsuit in Texas, you must act quickly.
+The statute of limitations only allows for a maximum of two years before you lose the opportunity to file your lawsuit (Texas Civil Practice and Remedies Code § 16.003).
 There may be exceptions, though, so contact Loncar Lyon Jenkins even if more than two years have passed since the instance of medical malpractice.

 You are certainly within your rights to settle with the insurance company.
-It is likely that the healthcare provider responsible for causing your injuries will be protected by some type of malpractice insurance.
-However, do not be surprised if the insurance company attempts to deny you the compensation that you deserve.
+The healthcare provider responsible for causing your injuries will likely benefit from malpractice insurance.
+However, do not be surprised if the insurance company attempts to deny you the compensation you deserve.

-Insurance companies are for-profit and care more about their own financial interests than they do about the way your life has been affected by your healthcare provider’s negligence.
+Insurance companies are for-profit and care more about their financial interests than they do about victims of medical malpractice.

 However, this should not release them from their financial obligation.
-If the insurance company attempts to make you an insultingly low offer or reduce your compensation under Texas proportionate responsibility laws, make sure to have your attorney step in and advocate for your rights.
+If the insurance company attempts to make you a low offer or reduce your compensation under Texas proportionate responsibility laws, have your attorney step in and advocate for your rights.